-> Looking for more information on the Alaska Ports of Call?
 Check out Grant’s article, Cruising the Last Frontier – Alaska Ports of Call.

-> Norwegian Cruise Lines is known for its Freestyle Cruising, meaning no set dining times or seating arrangements.
+Norwegian Cruise Lines is known for its Freestyle Cruising, meaning no set dining times or seating arrangements.
 This is definitely something that we enjoyed and appreciated.
 We have never been interested in being forced to eat at a set time each night with the same random people.

-> While the main dining rooms seemed a bit smaller than other ships that we have been on, there were more specialty dining options, including a couple of complimentary specialty restaurants, scattered around the ship.
-Having the extra options was great.
+While the main dining rooms seemed a bit smaller than other ships that we have been on, there were more specialty dining options, including a couple of complimentary specialty restaurants, scattered around the ship.
+Having extra options was great.

-> Main Dining Room
+Main Dining Room

 The main dining rooms on the Norwegian Pearl are Summer Palace and Indigo.
 Inspired by the grand palaces of Russia, Summer Palace is the restaurant that is open for breakfast, lunch and dinner.
 Indigo, which is casual and modern in its styling, is only open for dinner.

 While the menu is the same in both dining rooms, the experience and ambiance do differ.
 Summer Palace felt more like a traditional cruise dining room with tons of tables and people everywhere.
 We found Indigo to be a bit more intimate and personal, even for a large group.

 In both dining rooms, the menu includes a few consistent staples along with nightly specials that were a bit more exotic.
 The food was always well-prepared and tasty and the service was generally good.